Oriented Closed Polyhedral Maps and the Kitaev Model: Polyhedral maps

+A CPM $\Sigma$ together with an orientation will be called an oriented closed polyhedral map (OCPM).

-We will not formalize the converse of the above Theorem which claims that every OCSC detemines an arrow presentation; the idea has already been sketched below Definition \ref{def: AP}.
-The two constructions AP $\rarr{}$ OCSC and OCSC $\rarr{}$ AP establish a bijective correspondence between (isomorphism classes of) oriented closed surface complexes and arrow presentations.
-The discussion of isomorphisms is postponed until Section \ref{sec: dudo}.
+We will not formalize the converse of the above theorem which claims that every OCPM determines an arrow presentation; the idea has already been sketched below Definition~\ref{def: AP}.
+The two constructions AP $\rarr{}$ OCPM and OCPM $\rarr{}$ AP establish a bijective correspondence between (isomorphism classes of) oriented closed polyhedral maps and arrow presentations.
+The discussion of isomorphisms is postponed until Section~\ref{sec: dudo}.

+\begin{exa} In order to illustrate the difference between combinatorial maps and arrow presentations, in particular, the role of axiom (AP-3), let us consider three maps on the torus: